ivegamsft/AppMigrationWorkshop/HOL/07-app-to-container/README.md

 ### Exercise 4: Add Docker support to an existing application<a name="ex4"></a>

-In this HOL we will go through pulling the solution into Visual Studio 2017 and add support for Docker Containers.
-In this lab we will focus on the Jobs source application, but the treatment will be similar for each source application
+In this HOL we will go through creating the solution into Visual Studio 2017 and adding support for Docker Containers.
+We need to do this becuase the applicaiton was written in an over version of Visual Studio and we need to update it.
+The `Jobs` application is used as the source, but the treatment will be similar for each source application

 #### Assumptions